smadeira/mp-wordpress-plugin/README.md

 I found it easiest to keep things separated and under control by using this process to create your plugin.
 <ol><li>In your Wordpress installation, create a MinistryPlatform folder under wp-content/plugins.
 You should see other plugins already in the plugins folder.</li>
 	<li>Copy the files from the mp-wordpress-plugin folder to this new MinistryPlatform plugin folder</li>
-	<li>From the admin dashboard you whoudl be able to click Plugins and see Minsitry Platform Data Access as a new plugin.  you need to activate it to continue.</li>
+	<li>From the admin dashboard you should be able to click Plugins and see Minsitry Platform Data Access as a new plugin.  you need to activate it to continue.</li>
 </ol>

 ### Enter MP and oAuth credentials
 To use the API you need to provide the credentials for authenticating to the REST API as well as the API endpoint you want to get data from.
-TO do this, hover on the Pluginns menu option in the left column of the WP Admin dashboard.
+To do this, hover on the Plugins menu option in the left column of the WP Admin dashboard.
 An option for MP Plugin should be in the list.
-Click MP PLugin to get to the configuration screen.
+Click MP Plugin to get to the configuration screen.
 It will ask for the following:
-<ul><li>API Endpoint</li><li>Oauth Discovery Endpoint</li><li>MP Client ID</li><li>MP Client Secret</li><li>Scope</li></ul>.
+<ul><li>API Endpoint</li><li>Oauth Discovery Endpoint</li><li>MP Client ID</li><li>MP Client Secret</li><li>Scope</li></ul>

 Examples are given on the configuration page and some of the data will come from your MP installation.